In order to be eligible for admission, a student must:

 - Required hours: Complete 90 semester hours of required prerequisite coursework at an accredited institution.
 Courses in the pre-pharmacy curriculum are not offered at the UT Health Science Center.
 If you have not completed all pre-requisite coursework you will submit a proposed plan for completion as part of the application process.

 - PCAT: Complete the national Pharmacy College Admission Test (PCAT).
-Applicants with low PCAT scores will not be interviewed.
-The national average composite score is 50th percentile and the average accepted student is 75th percentile.
+The national average composite score is 50th percentile and the average accepted student is around the 60th to 70th percentile.

 The Admissions Committee strongly advises applicants to take the PCAT in the Summer or Fall prior to the year of admission.
 This will allow for an opportunity to take the examination again in January if you believe that a re-take will significantly improve your score.
 To apply for PCAT testing, write, call or visit the PCAT website (you can register for the PCAT online):